List of WWE television programming: Heat (1998–2008)

 Heat (formerly known as Sunday Night Heat) aired on USA Network, MTV and Spike TV in the United States, Channel 4 and Sky1 in the United Kingdom and CTV Sportsnet in Canada.
 It was most recently streamed on WWE.com on Friday afternoons for North American viewers.
 However, the show was still televised internationally and showed in the United Kingdom on Sky Sports 3, Australia on Fox8, India on TEN Sports, Germany on Premiere Sport Portal, France on Action, Spain on Sportmania and C+ Deportes -both channels from Digital +, the Middle East on ShowSports4, the Philippines on Jack TV, and Japan on J SPORTS.
 The final episode was uploaded to WWE.com on May 30, 2008.
 The show was replaced internationally with WWE Vintage Collection, a program showing classic WWE matches.

 Jakked and Metal (1999–2002)

 WWF Jakked and WWF Metal are television programs that were produced by the WWF.
 Both shows aired syndicated weekly from 1999 until 2002 and replaced Shotgun Saturday Night.

 Velocity (2002–2006)

 Premiering in 2002, Velocity became to the SmackDown brand what Heat was to the Raw brand.
 Velocity aired Saturday nights on Spike TV until 2005 and continued (like Heat) as a webcast on WWE.com and continued airing on international broadcasters.
 Velocity ended its run in 2006.

+Tribute to the Troops (2003–2023)

+WWE Tribute to the Troops was an annual American professional wrestling event held by WWE and Armed Forces Entertainment.
+The show aired as a television special during the month of December.